Tooth Extractions – DuPont, WA

 How are Teeth Extracted?

-After the extraction, you’ll be given very detailed instructions for caring for the extraction site for the next few days.
+After the extraction, you will be given very detailed instructions for caring for the extraction site for the next few days.
 In most cases, if this area is kept clean and you follow our recovery instructions, your gums should be healed up without any trouble in just a matter of weeks.